kevgo/cucumber-sort/README.md

 ```

 On the initial runs of the tool, you likely see unknown steps.
 Add them to
-`.cucumber-sort-rc`.
+`.cucumber-sort-order`.
 To make this easier:

 ```zsh
 cucumber-sort check --record